Louis-XWB/MferSea/README.md

-# Super Artist Studio
+# MferSea

-Super Artist Studio is a DApp designed for NFT publishing studios.
+MferSea is a DApp designed for NFT publishing studios.
 It provides a seamless interface and experience for artists and publishers to mint and manage their NFT artworks.

 ## Features